Iranian rock: Abadan

 The Herbs group was formed in Abadan.
 Some members of this group later joined the Scorpio group.
 Son Soul Brothers was a group that Martik Kanian and Mehdi Khashe founded.
 Martik and Mehdi Khashe were both from Abadan, playing guitar for Mehdi Rahmati's orchestra.
 In 1971, Martik and Mehdi Khasheh were separated from the Mehdi Rahmati Orchestra.
 Martik and Mehdi Khashe, along with Firouz Sarkarde, Behrouz Lari, Mohammad Moradi and Hossein Hosseini formed the Son Soul Brothers band.
 The group was originally covering foreign works such as Pastime Paradise.
 The band have been making their own songs since 1972, with the most successful being "Cheshmaye To" in 1975.
 "Cheshmaye To" was listed in the number 90 list of my network and you as "Top 100 Persian Songs".
 Son Soul Brothers was the first Iranian band to perform a disco song.
 The group was dissolved in 1977.

 The role of Armenians

 The Armenians were very capable musicians.
 Viguen was a pioneer in the integration of pop music with Persian poetry.
 Artoush and his band The Wonders also pioneered the creation of symphony rock in Iran.
 But Artosh's work was not well known, and Artosh remained anonymous until his death in 2018.
 Varoujan, a great Armenian musician, had arranged many popular Iranian songs.
 He died of cardiac arrest very early in his forties.
 Like many other Armenian singers, Georges Hvansian tried to imitate Viguen.
 He became famous for reading Greek works.
 The Poppy band was one of the first Armenian rock bands.
 Some of the songs in this band are outstanding.
 Armenian works are very important and influential in Iranian rock music.
 And still these works have maintained their fame.

 After the 1979 Revolution

-Following the 1979 Revolution, the authorities of the new regime imposed significant restrictions on the music industry and other fields of art and media in Iran.
-Later, by the late 1990s, Reformist president Khatami advocated more openness in terms of the policies on cultural activities.
-The Ministry of Culture and Islamic Guidance, which was formed in 1984, is responsible for monitoring and sanctioning music and other types of cultural industries within post-revolutionary Iran.

-In post-revolutionary Iran, live performances are heavily restricted by the authorities.
-Years before Rock Music was broadcast on the internet in IRAN, Kaveh Yaghmaei was the first Artist to perform his Rock concert in 1997 and this concert was sold out in 10 performances in five nights.Rock musicians may obtain permission to perform on live stage, provided their music is approved by the Ministry of Culture and Islamic Guidance.
-However, many would have to rely on the Internet and underground scenes, as they fail to get permission from the authorities.

-127 were the first Iranian underground rock band to tour the United States and play at the festival of South By Southwest.